Applied-Scientific-Research/onbody/README.md

 ## Summary

-`onbody` is a testbed C++ library and driver program for a single evaluation of the forces a system of target points from a system of source particles (an "N-body" problem).
+`onbody` is a testbed C++ library and driver program for a single evaluation of the forces on a system of target points from a system of source particles (an "N-body" problem).

 This is easiest understood in the context of gravitation: all stars (masses) in a galaxy attract all other stars; to find the forces between all of them on a computer, you would need to compute, for each star, the distance, direction, and then force that every other star applies.
 This is a trivially easy algorithm to write, but it must perform about 20 * N * N arithmetic operations to find all of the stars' new accelerations (where N is the number of stars).
+This is called direct summation, and is an O(N^2) method.

 In this software are "treecodes" that aim to make that calculation much faster, theoretically C * N * log(N) operations, where C is some constant number (generally larger than 20).